StrongMind/rust-private-crate-template/README.md

 These translate to semver bumps: `MAJOR`, `MINOR`, `PATCH`, and none.

+### Best practices
+- Check out the [Rust API Guidelines] for some easy rules of thumb that make your code easier to use
+- Check out [this section of the Rust cheat sheet] for some easy rules of thumb on what consitutes a "breaking change"

 ### A note on squash :eggplant:
-If you choose to use the [Squash merge strategy] when merging Pull Requests, make sure the merge commit title follows these guidelines.
+If you choose to use the [Squash merge strategy] when merging Pull Requests:
+- make sure the merge commit title follows [Conventional Commits]
+- include a detailed summary of the changes - this will go in the `CHANGELOG` and will help users know what's changed!

 ### Setup